NLTuan/super-spheres/README.md

 ## IDEs and JDK

 This project template was tested with `Apache NetBeans 2`, IntelliJ Community Edition 2024.2.02, and `JDK 22`.

+## How to Use

+First create a user account using the sign up button, then log in using the newly created user creditentials.

+Once sign in, select a template either (empty, asteroids field or solar system).

+Functionality:
+- Camera button gives the ability to change the camera speed.
+- Setting button gives the ability to exit the scene, save the planets and star and load the previous save.
+- The + button at the bottom right allows the user to create new planets and stars
+- the pause and unpause button allows the user to pause the animation and start it.
+- the planet button allows the user to change the speed of the animation example 1x, 10x, 100x